HandyHat/ha-hildebrandglow-dcc/README.md

 Visit the _Integrations_ section within Home Assistant's _Configuration_ panel and click the _Add_ button in the bottom right corner.
 After searching for "Hildebrand Glow", you'll be asked for your  Glow credentials.

-Once you've authenticated, the integration will automatically set up a sensor for each of the smart meters on your account.
+Once you've authenticated to Glow, the integration will automatically set up the following sensors for each of the smart meters on your account.

+### Electricity Sensors
+- Electric Consumption (Today)

+  Consumption today in kWh
+- Electric Cost (Today)

+  Cost in pence of electricity used today
+- Electric Tariff Standing

+  Todays standing charge for electricity (GBP)
+- Electric Tariff Rate

+  Current tariff in GBP/kWh
+### GAS Sensors
+- Gas Consumption (Today)

+  Consumption today in kWh
+- Gas Cost (Today)

+  Cost in pence of GAS used today
+- Gas Tariff Standing

+  Todays standing charge for GAS (GBP)
+- Gas Tariff Rate

+  Current tariff in GBP/kWh

+## HASS Energy Integration
+The sensors created provide everything needed to integrate Electicity and GAS meter readings as well as costs into the HASS [Home Energy Management](https://www.home-assistant.io/docs/energy/).

 ## Debugging